- Your Business

 Your retirement planning strategy will be determined by a number of factors, including your age and the number of years before retirement.
 However, there are some other key issues to consider:

-The impact of the early-noughties stock market downturn was one key factor that resulted in many final salary schemes being underfunded and a decision was taken by many firms to close such defined benefit schemes.
-Many experts consider that this type of scheme will cease to exist over the next few years, as a result of the current situation.
-Where companies do provide company pensions these are now almost always defined contribution schemes.
+The impact of the stock market downturn in the 2000s was one key factor that resulted in many final salary schemes being underfunded and a decision was taken by many firms to close such defined benefit schemes.
+Many experts consider that this type of scheme will cease to exist over the next few years.
+Where firms do provide employer pensions these are now almost always defined contribution schemes.

 The amount of personal contributions that can qualify for tax relief is limited to the greater of £3,600 and total UK relevant earnings, subject to scheme rules.